 Because of these agreements, a number of questions come to mind: How did the agreements arise?
 Were the words in one gospel copied from another, or did the common words come from other (unknown) sources?
 Where words are the same in two or all three gospels, can we tell the directionality, i.e. which was written first?
 The various hypotheses generally involve copying and/or editing between Mark, Matthew, and Luke, possibly supplemented by additional hypothetical source material, typically either earlier material from which one or more of the synoptics was derived, or a document containing material common to two of them.
 Although the synoptic problem is not ‘solved,’ the current majority opinion is that Mark was the first of the synoptics to be written (this is known as Markan Priority), with Matthew and Luke following, probably in that order.

-There is a group of several hypotheses that fit this general pattern, and within this group the existence of the parallel material in Matthew and Luke is usually accounted for by aMatthew (the author of Matthew) knowing Luke, aLuke knowing Matthew, or through the use of a hypothetical document (generally known as Q) known to both aMatthew and aLuke, and being the source at least of some of their common material (The details of these and other hypotheses can all be found on the Synoptic Problem Website).
+There is a group of several hypotheses that fit this general pattern, and within this group the existence of the parallel material in Matthew and Luke is usually accounted for by aMatthew (the author of Matthew) knowing Luke, aLuke knowing Matthew, or through the use of a hypothetical document (generally known as Q, see What Exactly is Q) known to both aMatthew and aLuke, and being the source at least of some of their common material (The details of these and other hypotheses can all be found on the Synoptic Problem Website).
 The use of Q as a source solves an otherwise difficult part of the problem, which is that in the places where Matthew and Luke have parallel material Matthew sometimes appears to be earlier (more primitive) than Luke, but in other places Luke appears to be more primitive than Matthew.
 This is often referred to as ‘alternating primitivity,’ and is described in Fallacies at the Heart of Q by Mark Goodacre.

 Because it is impossible for both Matthew and Luke to be earlier than each other, an additional document on which both depend is usually posited, either something like Q (although it should be noted that Q is a very slippery beast, with it’s content varying considerably depending on who is defining it, as indicated in Has Goulder Sunk Q? by Allan J. McNicol), or sometimes an earlier version of either Matthew or Luke that was also known to the author of the other gospel.
 If such an earlier version did exist, and it could be shown that it accounted for the alternating primitivity, then the need for a document like Q would disappear.
 However, to date (Dec 2015) it has not been decisively determined whether Q or some other document is actually required to 'solve' the synoptic problem.